j-masci/img-download/readme.md

-Copy and paste into your browser console to trigger a download of all images found in the markup.
+Copy and paste into your browser console to download all images on the page.

 ```js